 December is a month to spread good cheer to family and friends.
 It’s also great time to donate to your favorite charities to keep their programs funded for another year.
 In addition to helping charities prosper, you could get a tax break.
 And research shows that giving can actually bring good health to donors, according to the book Science of Giving: An Experimental Approach to the Study of Charity.4

-Here are four great reasons to share your generosity before January:
+Here are four great reasons to share your generosity before January 1.

 If you’re like most people, you genuinely want to make the world a better place.
 So whether you feel an affinity to wild elephants, your kids’ elementary school, the local state park, your alma mater, or a religious organization, they will all appreciate whatever donations you can make.
-Don’t be thwarted by not having millions or thousands to give.
-Even small donations can go a long way.
+Don’t be thwarted by not having millions or thousands to give — even small donations can go a long way.
 For example, many local homeless shelters can provide entire meals for under $3 per person.
 So give now and give what you can.

 When research participants gave money, their brains’ pleasure centers lit up, illustrating how giving actually improves our body chemistry.
-Jorge Moll and others from the National Institutes of Health found that when we make charitable donations, it activates the pleasure regions of the brain.
-Some researchers even think that altruistic behavior causes our bodies to emit endorphins that give us the good feeling called “helper’s high.”
+Jorge Moll and others from the National Institutes of Health found that when we make charitable donations, it activates the pleasure regions of the brain.5 Some researchers even think that altruistic behavior causes our bodies to emit endorphins that give us the good feeling called “helper’s high.”

 All this feeling good actually can lead to health benefits.
-In the book Why Good Things Happen to Good People, Stephen Prost reports that donating has been shown to increase health benefits in people with chronic illnesses such as HIV and M.S.
-Donating may actually improve physical health and longevity because it can help reduce stress, which has long been linked to health problems.
+In the book Why Good Things Happen to Good People, Stephen Prost reports that donating has been shown to increase health benefits in people with chronic illnesses such as HIV and M.S.6 Donating may actually improve physical health and longevity because it can help reduce stress, which has long been linked to health problems.

 Many employers match a certain percentage of monetary gifts given by employees to the nonprofit of the employee’s choice.
 Ask your human resources department about an employee gift match.
-Also some larger giving organizations offer matches on a special day of the year.
+Some larger giving organizations offer matches on a special day of the year.
 Do a Google search on your state and “giving day match” for more information.
 Or ask your designated charity if they know of any matching programs to help transform your gift into an even larger contribution.

 Four Tips for Year-End Charitable Donations

-Now that you’ve decided to hit the “Donate Now” button on your favorite charity’s website, the following are four things to keep in mind.
+If you have decided to hit the “Donate Now” button on your favorite charity’s website, the following are four things to keep in mind.

 If your favorite charity isn’t listed on these watchdog websites, you can always request their financial reports or find them online.
 Pay attention to how much money is going toward overhead versus actual programs.
 One good rule of thumb is to donate only to charities that use two-thirds or more toward programs.

 When tax time arrives, you don’t want to scramble to recall donations and locate receipts.
 Be sure to create a folder or box in your household (or email) to store receipts and thank you letters.
 Make note of the organization's name, amount given, and the date of the donation.

 Or, you could rely on ItsDeductible, a mobile app that helps you track donations throughout the year so you won’t lose out when it comes time to do your taxes the following year.

-Don’t let December slip by without giving to a charity.
+Don’t let December slip by without considering giving to a charity.
 It can improve your mood, make the world a better place, and have a positive impact on your tax bill.

-Things to Consider
+Things to Consider: